cresset-template/cresset/README.md

 NOTE: Only the training image has timezone settings.
 The installation and build images do not use timezone information.

+In addition, the training image has `apt` and `pip` installation URLs updated for Korean users.

+If you wish to speed up your installs, please find URLs optimized for your location.

 ## Specific PyTorch Version